 In accordance with the accounting guidance for participating securities and earnings per share ("EPS"), Registrant uses the "two-class" method of computing EPS.
 The "two-class" method is an earnings allocation formula that determines EPS for each class of common stock and participating security.
-AWR has participating securities related to restricted stock units that earn dividend equivalents on an equal basis with AWR's Common Shares that have been issued under AWR's 2000 and 2008 employee plans and the 2003 and 2013 directors plan.
+AWR has participating securities related to restricted stock units that earn dividend equivalents on an equal basis with AWR's Common Shares that have been issued under AWR's 2000 and 2008 Stock Incentive Plans and the 2003 and 2013 Non-Employee Directors Stock Plans.
 In applying the "two-class" method, undistributed earnings are allocated to both common shares and participating securities.